 Modified Opening Hours at Volcano Bay

 Universal has been reducing Volcano Bay capacity since last June.
 They haven’t provided specific Volcano Bay park capacity numbers, but if you’re able to get in, the reduced capacity is a good thing.
 Have fun with fewer people around.

-Every attraction will limit the number of people at any one time, including pools and rivers.
+Every attraction is limiting the number of people at any one time, including pools and rivers.
 And you won’t be paired up with others on multi-person rafts – it will just be individual family/friend groups.

 Some Rides May Not Be Open

-Universal has said that if there are rides at Volcano Bay or the other parks that they don’t feel can be operated within their new COVID-19 guidelines/requirements, they’re going to keep those closed.
+Universal has said that if there are rides at Volcano Bay or the other parks that they don’t feel can be operated within their COVID-19 guidelines/requirements, they’re going to keep those closed.
 In reality I haven’t heard of any Volcano Bay rides being closed every day.

-Volcano Bay Face Masks: Face Coverings Will Be Required – But Not on Rides
+Volcano Bay Masks: Face Coverings Are Required, but Not on Rides

-There will be a touchless temperature scanning before you’re admitted to Volcano Bay.
+There is a touchless temperature scanning before you’re admitted to Volcano Bay.
 If you’re 100.4 degrees or higher you will not be admitted.

 But really, if you or anyone you’re with isn’t feeling well, don’t go to the parks in the first place.
 Wait until you’re healthy and you know you’re not going to be possibly infecting others.
 Please!

 As with everywhere else, try not to get within six feet of others.
-Beach chair setup and lines at rides will reflect this new reality.
-Lifeguards will enforce distancing in the water.
+Beach chair setup and lines at rides reflect this new reality.
+Lifeguards are enforcing distancing in the water.

 Keep Your Hands Clean

-You’ve gotten used to this the past few months, so keep going with it.
+You’ve gotten used to this the past year, so keep going with it.
 Wash your hands often (20 seconds is the current guideline) and use hand sanitizer.
-There will be hand sanitizer at ride locations.
+There is hand sanitizer at some ride locations.